XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

 _a.
 Visit_ [_http://xinfin.network/\#webWallet_](http://xinfin.network/#webWallet) _and Click on create a new wallet._

-_b. you can create use a web wallet or download eWallet app from Google Play Store._
+_b.
+You can create use a web wallet or download eWallet app from Google Play Store._

 _c.
 Create an account_